The war for talent is real. Every company is fishing in the same pond of highly skilled and motivated employees.

 Triggered?
 Start building your company based ambassador program through this easy guide: "What is ambassador marketing".

-6. Basic steps: using ambassador marketing for talent acquisition
+6. The basics: using ambassador marketing for talent acquisition

-While for other goals other ambassadors can be more interesting.
-For talent acquisition your current employees are the very best brand ambassadors / brand advocates.
+For talent acquisition, your current employees are the very best brand ambassadors / brand advocates.
 People that work at your company and love your culture are the very best way to attract new employees.
-Pretty logical, right?

 So how can you give your motivated employees the right tools to become true ambassadors and reach new potential hires?